 If you wish to reschedule your appointment with our help, please contact us at [email protected] or by phone 010-750 07 26.

-We can help patients aged 50 and over from all over the country as long as they are registered in Sweden.
+We can help all patients from all over the country as long as you are registered in Sweden.

 An initial assessment for suspected dementia is called the Basic Dementia Assessment.
 The content of this is described in more detail in national guidelines.
 A cognitive assessment based on cognitive tests, medical history, etc. is carried out at a healthcare center.
 It should also include screening for other conditions that may have similar symptoms, but where there are other treatable root causes.
 Medication review and physical examination should also be addressed in the assessment.
 If there is a suspicion of dementia, blood samples should also be taken and a referral sent for a brain scan.